 In people after stroke what is the clinical and cost effectiveness of intensive rehabilitation (6 hours per day) versus moderate rehabilitation (2 hours per day) on activity, participation and quality of life outcomes?

 Rehabilitation aims to maximise activity and participation and minimise distress for people with stroke and their families and carers.
 The physical and mental capacity to participate in rehabilitation possessed by people with stroke varies widely.
 Some people who are unwell may not be able to participate at all, whereas others may be able to tolerate 6 hours of therapy a day.
 The potential long-term cost benefits of even small changes in function may be significant.

 Evidence suggests that increasing rehabilitation intensity early after stroke results in improved outcomes, but the evidence for this is not robust.
-Previous studies comparing different levels of intensity have used rehabilitation inputs that are lower than the current levels recommended by the NICE stroke quality standard.
+Previous studies comparing different levels of intensity have used rehabilitation inputs that are lower than the current levels recommended by the NICE quality standard on stroke.